SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/04_Collection_Types.md

 } else {
     print("It's too funky in here.")
 }
-// 打印 "It's too funky in here."
+// 打印“It's too funky in here.”
 ```

 <a name="iterating_over_a_set"></a>